 Quite recently a question went viral.
 Ask not in school: “what do you want to become?”
 It’s better to ask: “What problem do you want to solve?”
 And then help the students develop to become part of the solution they see.
 Here’s some ideas for education that helps to do just that.
 Full force!

 When we admit the our global society needs to shift, or we long for it, then education is a cornerstone towards the new.
 Education that trains people to be blind about the consequences of their actions is downright dangerous, or just work hard for a boss, without seeing what you actually do.
 Climate change and ecological collapse are happening!
 Yet hope for change is low when untold millions have no real clue, what their actions lead to, and lack the curiosity to develop it.
 It did work within the old context and order of the world.
 Needs and context however have changed so much, that we need to alter our course fast.
-The survival of our species is at stake, wars may be prevented, scarcity avoided, madness and maniacism1 overcome.
+The survival of our species is at stake, wars may be prevented, scarcity avoided, madness and maniacism* overcome.
 It needs to step away from simple professional preparation to fulfill a job within a company.
 To do so education needs to level up.

 Firstly education is about survival within the world and social context .
 The next level is that the education helps you to contribute to life and your social context.
 The next level is to help both flourish.
 Here’s how and why.

 “Earth is a spaceship and we are all crew.”